erjieyong/Data_Science_Projects/Action_Recognition_VideoMAE/README.md

 <img src="streamlit_screenshot.jpg" width=700/> <br>
 <i>Figure 2: Screenshot of streamlit app with predicted output in green.</i>

-## Future Works
+# Future Works

 While we are able to showcase the capabilities of action recognition using VideoMAE, there are a still room for improvements
 - finetune on datasets that include more human behaviors such as riots and fighting
+- finetune the pose estimation to be more accurate
+- finetune the fall detection algorithim
-- test it on real time cctv footage
+- test both models on real time cctv footage and run them using GPU
 - multi-output classification (in a big cctv footage, there could be various activities happening in each frame)